• About

 Career

 Before you start compiling your own top ten list of business schools, consider where you are trying to go in your career.
 What position(s) do you see yourself taking after you complete an MBA program?
-Your response should include industry, function, and geography as well as a short list of target companies.
+Your response should include industry, function, and geography as well as a short list of two or three target companies.
 The position should be ambitious yet achievable.

 Take the time to find job postings for these positions so you can determine what skills and knowledge you need to be a viable candidate, and then identify the development areas that you need to address through an MBA.
 If you already have most of the required skills, perhaps you don’t need to go to business school.
 Alternatively, you might want to set your sights a bit higher!